Scroll to the bottom of the page for sizes and instructions for many of our projects.

 We spent our October Friendship meeting making corn bags for Interfaith Works of CNY.

-We donated 13 quilts to Francis House this year.
+We donated 13 quilts to Frances House this year.

 17 Quilts went to the McMahon Ryan Advocacy Center.

 Our guild donated 15 quilts to be given to honorees when they came back from their flights.
 A few of our members were on hand to help distribute them.
 It was an emotional moment for all involved.